Crown Molding Sizes (Styles & Dimensions Guide)

 Adding luxury and warmth to any living space is a cinch with solid wood crowns.
 Although installation is not as straightforward as with MDF moldings, experience is necessary to allow for controlled expansion on warm days and contraction on cool ones.

-Some solid wood moldings are as inexpensive as MDF, costing homeowners only one to six dollars per linear foot.
+Some solid wood pieces are as inexpensive as MDF, costing homeowners only one to six dollars per linear foot.
 However, more exotic wood species can set families and businesses back by ten to forty-five dollars per linear foot, often depending on the design and size.

-How Is Cornice Molding Measured?
+How Is Molding Measured?

+The best way to measure crown molding is by looking at it as an inverted or upside-down right triangle with two legs and a hypotenuse.
 One leg lies next to the wall and extends from the ceiling’s bottom surface to the molding’s lower end.
 This measurement (vertical or top to bottom) is the molding’s height.

 The inverted triangle lies adjacent to the ceiling, describing the molding’s “projection” or how far it “extends” from the wall.
 Measuring this aspect requires determining the crown’s horizontal dimensions from its end on the wall to the molding’s outermost edge.

 The triangle’s hypotenuse describes the line opposite the angle formed at the junction between the horizontal and vertical legs.
-This measurement is the crown molding’s “face,” defining the diagonal distance between its outermost edge on the ceiling and its lowest end on the wall.
+This measurement is the molding’s “face,” defining the diagonal distance between its outermost edge on the ceiling and its lowest end on the wall.

 Like other wood materials, these decorative boards also have length, allowing manufacturers to determine their pricing in linear-foot terms.
 It describes the mold’s side-to-side dimensions.